ipfs-tech/multiformats-multihash-v8/draft-caballero-multiformats-multihash.md

 A data type that enables one to express an unsigned integer of variable length.
-The format uses the Unsigned Little Endian Base 128 (ULEB128) encoding that was canonically defined in Appendix C of the {{?DWARF}} Debugging Information Format standard, initially released in 1993, and further specified in 2011 by IRTF
+The format uses the Unsigned Little Endian Base 128 (ULEB128) encoding that was canonically defined in Appendix C of the DWARF Debugging Information Format standard, initially released in 1993, and further specified in 2011 by IRTF
 {{?RFC6256}} as Self-Delimiting Numeric Values or SDNVs.